 What’s your verdict on the things to do in Sorrento?

-While Sorrento truly makes a great base for onward travel, you’ll enjoy the beach here so much, you might choose not to leave.
+While Sorrento truly makes an excellent base for onward travel, you’ll enjoy the beach here so much you might choose not to leave.
 The enchanting atmosphere and lively but laid-back vibe will reel you in and keep you wanting more.
-So, whether you choose to stay in Sorrento or decide to explore, see for yourself the many things to do in Sorrento Italy.
+So, whether you decide to stay in Sorrento or choose to explore, see for yourself the many things to do in Sorrento, Italy.

 Things to do in Sorrento Italy | Top Travel Tips

-- Grab the lift from the central square down to the beach for only 2 euro.
+- Grab the lift from the central square down to the beach for only 2 euros.

 - Book a ferry return to Capri easily from the harbour (every hour)